microsoft/react-native-windows-samples/website/blog/2020-05-18-rn4mupdadates.md

 <!--truncate-->

 As a preview release, we will try our best not to make breaking changes, but still have a few bumps to sort out before we're ready for release.
 You can now start trying out the [0.62-preview of React Native for Windows](https://www.npmjs.com/package/react-native-windows/v/0.62.0-preview.6)!

+ A similar upgrade for [React Native for macOS is in progress](https://github.com/facebook/react-native/compare/master...microsoft:fb62merge).
+Stay tuned for the next update!

 ## What's New?